 Open my eyes!
 Stars shine through dead branches overhead, a lopsided moon glows down and paints the shadows black against the silvered gray.)

 Can I even remember all my dead?
 The names swim in my head as I try, hoping to omit nobody.
 I have none of my old comrades here to help me out with this, but I can only try my best.
 (My heart tightens inside my chest; I try not to look too far from the fire.
 The dead walk tonight, and I sit at the feast of the ghosts of the enemy.)
 Dear, rough Lucinda, whose shoes I try to fill.
 (Is that a whiff of apple-blossom that I smell, or just the cider?)
 (My feet step forward into the woods but oddly, jerking to the beat, toes turned out at angles, knees not straightening all the way, my back as loose as a whip.)
 Fatima—did I ever thank you for the focus that you gave me?
-(My arms go in different directions, emphatic gestures that mean something living people don't dare know, my body swoops and arches and twists and turns and my head keeps moving fast, branches and branches and sky and ground and branches and trunk and dizzy, dizzy hunger, but the dead go hungry, too, but if I can just keep on dancing all night long they'll eat the dance and not my soul.)
+(My arms go in different directions, emphatic gestures that mean something that living people don’t dare know, my body swoops and arches and twists and turns and my head keeps moving fast, branches and branches and sky and ground and branches and trunk and dizzy, dizzy hunger, but the dead go hungry, too, but if I can just keep on dancing all night long they’ll eat the dance and not my soul.)
 Imad who showed me how to die.
-(Oh, thank heaven that the ritual takes the whole night long—I couldn't stand the terror of sleeping in the enemy's tent on this of all nights.)
+(Oh, thank heaven that the ritual takes the whole night long—I couldn’t stand the terror of sleeping in the enemy’s tent on this of all nights.)
 Yan and Yaimis, mourned by horses all over the country, no doubt.
 Poor, ardent Aron, who gave his very soul, who had nothing left in the end—come and find some comfort here.
-And our dear, sweet taverness—I swore I'd never forget your name, and I'm sure I'll remember it later, but you know who you are, you know I bid you welcome even though I cannot toast you with the best chaummin in the Charadoc.
+And our dear, sweet taverness—I swore I’d never forget your name, and I’m sure I’ll remember it later, but you know who you are, you know I bid you welcome even though I can't toast you with the best chaummin in the Charadoc.
 Does your ghost simultaneously feast with your daughter and husband as with me?
 How does that work, anyway?